DEI office talks first year

 “The office is responsible for developing templates to discover and eliminate implicit bias, develop plans to promote diversity and operationalize DEI within the county,” Afrik said.

-The office has had a busy year taking the reins of the internal committee set up in 2013.
-This included everything from bringing in staff to hosting its first forum in November.
+The office has had a busy year taking the reins of the internal committee set up in 2013, from bringing in staff to hosting its first forum in November and more.

-This year’s forum, called “Journeys to Equity in Public Service,” took place in Holland and offered attendees a chance to hear from professionals during a DEI practitioners panel, listen to keynote speakers, sit in on different morning and afternoon workshops, and more.
+This year’s forum, in Holland, was entitled “Journeys to Equity in Public Service” and offered attendees a chance to hear from professionals during a DEI practitioners panel, listen to keynote speakers, sit in on different morning and afternoon workshops and more.

 Forum attendees also watched as Ottawa County awarded its first Excellence in Equity Award to Reyna Masko, an investigator with Ottawa County Friend of the Court and member of the Ottawa County Cultural Intelligence Committee.